jpino7/READMEgenerator/utils/Testing Markdown/README.md

 # README.md Generator

 ## Description
-Follows a prompt from the terminal command line and based off of user input, then generates a README.md using info from the users GitHub
+Created a command line application that dynamically generates a README.md from the user's input.
+The appilication is invoke with the following command: ``` node index.js ```

 ## Badges
 ![badge](https://img.shields.io/github/languages/top/jpino7/READMEgenerator)